Altabeh/Simpsons-recognized-with-a-CNN/README.md

 the-simpsons-dataset.zip
 ```

-we have included a block in main_train.py that does this automatically:
+after having it downloaded, you may use the following block in main_train.py that does this automatically:

 ```ruby
 def extract(filename, force=False):